Residential Red Zone Offer Recovery Plan released

 About the Port Hills area

-Rock falls and landslides during the 22 February 2011 and 13 June 2011 earthquakes caused extensive damage to many parts of the Port Hills.
+Rock falls and landslides during the 22 February 2011 and 13 June 2011 earthquakes and subsequent events caused extensive damage to many parts of the Port Hills.

 The Port Hills Geotechnical Group (PHGG) assessed properties for:

 - Rock fall or rock roll risk

 The issues in the Port Hills are different to those in the low lying plains areas where there has generally been widespread land damage from liquefaction and lateral spreading.
 In the Port Hills, the issues have largely involved potential rock fall, cliff collapse and land slips.